Clinical-Genomics/cg_lims/README.md

 ## About Arnold

 ### What is Arnold and why?
 [Arnold](https://github.com/Clinical-Genomics/arnold) is a database and REST-API currently soring lims-data only.

+The database currently consist of two collections `sample` and `step`.

+Data is continuously pushed into the database from lims steps via cg_lims commands, using the arnold REST-API.

 So why do we want to store lims data in another database?
-Two reasons: The design of the lims potgress database doesnt fit the kind of queries that we often need to do at cg and we are not allowd to redesign the original postgress database on wich our lims is built.
-So what are the kind of queries that we need to ask that are cumbersom using the lims-API?
+Two reasons: The design of the lims postgres database doesn't fit the kind of queries that we often need to do at cg.
+And we are not allowed to redesign the original postgres database on wich our lims is built.
+So what are the kind of queries that we need to ask that are cumbersome using the lims-API?

-#### 1. Step Type and Workflow - general concepts that make querying easy
+#### Step Type and Workflow - General concepts that make querying easy
-The problem with the design of the lims postgress database is that there is nothing linking two versions of a master step, protocol or workflow.
-But when we update a version ow a workflow in lims, we are obviously still working within the same lab process in real life.
+The problem with the design of the lims postgres database is that there is nothing linking two versions of a master step, protocol or workflow.
+But when we update a version of a workflow in lims, we are obviously still working within the same lab process in real life.

 This lack of linking creates problems when you want to track lims data over time.
-Say you need to look at some volume measuerd in the Buffer Exchange step in the TWIST workflow over time.
+Say you need to look at some volume measured in the Buffer Exchange step in the TWIST workflow over time.
 In order to get those concentrations, you need to know the name of all versions of the Buffer Exchange master steps that has been.

-In the writing moment we have 33 distinct lims-protocols where each protocol has aproximately four distinct steps and where each step exist in several versions and continously get new versions, there are a lot of master step names to keep track of if we want to trend stuff.
+In the writing moment we have 33 distinct lims-protocols where each protocol has approximately four distinct steps and where each step exist in several versions and continuously get new versions.
+There are a lot of master step names to keep track of if we want to trend stuff!

-*In Arnold steps contains tow general fields wich solves the probelm above, a general concepts workflow and step_type.*
+In Arnold, steps contains two general fields which solves the problem above, the general concepts **workflow** and **step_type**.

-The lims workflows: Twist v1, TWist v2, TWIST_v3, ect, are all just twist workflows in arnold
+Example: The lims workflows: "Twist v1", "TWist v2", "TWIST_v3", ect, are all just twist workflows in arnold

-The steps cg001 Buffer Exchange,  Buffer Exchange v1 and  Buffer Exchange v2 are all just buffer_exchange steps in arnold.
+Example: The steps "cg001 Buffer Exchange",  "Buffer Exchange v1" and  "Buffer Exchange v2" are all just buffer_exchange steps in arnold. xw

-#### 2. A anrnold step is in fact a sample-step
+#### A Arnold step is in fact a sample-step
-A step dockument in arnold is sample_id-step_id specific.
+A step document in arnold is sample_id-step_id specific.
 We have collected all the information that we from experience know are relevant for us into one sample-step centric document.

 This is the general model for a arnold step document.